jonathansamines/nemo-objects/README.md

 # Nemo Objects

-Easily create and use the Page Object pattern in your nemo based tests, by using a simple api, mostly inspired by the [ember-cli-page-object](https://github.com/san650/ember-cli-page-object) ember addon, widely used in the ember ecosystem for functional and integration testing.
+Easily implement and use the Page Object pattern in your nemo based tests, by using a simple api, mostly inspired by the [ember-cli-page-object](https://github.com/san650/ember-cli-page-object) ember addon, widely used in the ember ecosystem for functional and integration testing.

 ## Installation